USRSE/usrse25/pages/attend/travel.md

 Please plan to arrive on Sunday, October 5, 2025.
 The conference starts early Monday morning, and we are planning an informal networking event on Sunday evening.

-A room block at the hotel is available for Sunday, Monday, and Tuesday nights.
+A room block at the hotel is available only for Sunday, Monday, and Tuesday nights.
+A reservation for those three nights can be made online through the links below.
+If you need to add Wednesday night (Oct 8), please first make your online reservation and then email Andrea Rubinstein (alrubins@princeton.edu) to get Wednesday night added.
+Include your Marriott reservation confirmation number in your message to Andrea.

 * [Regular reservation link](https://www.marriott.com/event-reservations/reservation-link.mi?id=1737661853085&key=GRP&guestreslink2=true&app=resvlink ) - $239/night + taxes
 * [Government rate reservation link](https://www.marriott.com/event-reservations/reservation-link.mi?id=1737661921114&key=GRP&guestreslink2=true&app=resvlink ) (for valid government employee travel) - $218/night + taxes